guanquann/tp/docs/DeveloperGuide.md

     Use case ends.

+**Use case: Add a contact as favourite**

+**MSS**

+1. User requests to add a contact as favourite
+2. System marks the contact as favourite

+   Use case ends.

+**Extensions**

+- 1a.
+System detects an error in the user command.
+    - 1a1.
+System shows an error message.

+      Use case ends.

+- 1b.
+System detects that the contact does not exist.
+    - 1b1.
+System shows an error message.

+      Use case ends.

+**Use case: Removing a contact from favourites**

+**MSS**

+1. User requests to remove a contact from favourites
+2. System removes the contact from favourites

+   Use case ends.

+**Extensions**

+- 1a.
+System detects an error in the user command.
+    - 1a1.
+System shows an error message.

+      Use case ends.

+- 1b.
+System detects that the contact does not exist.
+    - 1b1.
+System shows an error message.

+      Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.